cambricorp/rusty_nltk/README.md

-# NLTK-rs
+# rusty-NLTK

-NLTK-rs -- the Natural Language Toolkit (Rust) -- is a suite of open source Rust modules, data sets and tutorials supporting research and development in Natural Language Processing.
+rusty-NLTK -- the Natural Language Toolkit (Rust) -- is a suite of open source Rust modules, data sets and tutorials supporting research and development in Natural Language Processing.
 It is based on NLTK.